CSM Issue Tracking and OKRs

 -

-Prior to tagging CS::Ready, conduct retrospectives and provide summary lessons learnt on the issue.
-Ensuring we have Lessons Learnt or Objectives Achieved allows us to share & celebrate the work done and completed.
+, conduct retrospectives and provide summary lessons learned on the issue.
+Ensuring we have Lessons Learnt or Objectives Achieved allows us to share & celebrate the work done and completed. -

 Post Review, if no other action is required, move completed issues to “Done” on the board.